 What To Do If You Spot Signs of Termites

-If you notice any of the signs of a termite infestation listed above, it is important to contact a professional termite inspector and treatment company to help resolve the issue before the termites cause further damage.
+If you notice any of the signs of a termite infestation in your NJ home listed above, it is important to contact a professional termite inspector and treatment company to help resolve the issue before the termites cause further damage.
 Even without seeing the signs of termites listed above, schedule an annual termite inspection to prevent this common, costly problem.

 Rest assured that the cost of a professional termite inspection is worth the expense since it prevents future damage that will cost far more than the inspection.
 The many available treatments for termites offer the solution that every homeowner seeks, regardless of the severity of the infestation.